SamanFekri/QouteOfDay/README.md

-### 📅 Tuesday, 19 November, 2024
+### 📅 Wednesday, 20 November, 2024
 ------
 ### Events
 ------
-Here are a few events that occur in the USA around November 19th:

-- **Thanksgiving Preparations**: Many Americans begin preparing for Thanksgiving, which is celebrated on the fourth Thursday of November.
-This includes shopping for food, planning travel, and organizing gatherings.

-- **Transgender Day of Remembrance (November 20)**: While technically on November 20th, events and observances may occur on November 19th.
-This day honors the memory of transgender people whose lives were
+There are no major nationwide events in the USA that occur annually on November 20th.
+However, there are some observances and events that might take place around this date each year.
+Here are a few:

+- **Transgender Day of Remembrance (TDOR):**
+  - Observed annually on November 20th.
+  - A day to memorialize those who have been murdered as a result of transphobia.
+  - Events include vigils, discussions, and community gatherings to raise
 ### Positive Qoute
 ------
-"Embrace the journey, not just the destination! 🌟🚀 Every step forward is a step towards greatness. 💪✨"
+"Every day is a new beginning! 🌟 Embrace the journey with a smile 😊 and let your positivity shine! ✨"